Schahrjar/RNUscanner/README.md

 Small nuclear RNA genes' mutations cause neurodevelopmental disorders, but they are not covered in exome enrichments.
 RNUscanner captures off-target reads from BAM files and returns VCF files if any variant is detected, even the low quality ones, and optionally annotates known variants.

 > [!NOTE]
-> *The goal is to benefit the most from a huge amount of exome data, as many genetic patients have nothing availabe except an exome data, awaiting for diagnosis.*
+> *The goal is to benefit the most from a huge amount of exome data, as many genetic patients have nothing available except an exome data, awaiting for diagnosis.*

 ## 🔧 Features
 - Mainly for RNU genes, but applicable for any regions of interest